 The Factual Error Dispute.
 As an alternative to the “Never Late” dispute look for factual errors you can dispute.
 Is the account balance, late payment amount, and dates being accurately reported?
 If not, dispute the errors and request a deletion, not a correction.
 Are the credit reporting agencies reporting a delinquent amount of zero ($0)?
 If so, how can you be delinquent for nothing?
 Request a deletion.

 The Charge-Off Dispute.
 Has the account been charged-off.
 If so, no late payments should be reporting after an account has been charged-off or closed.
 This is a factual error you can dispute and request a deletion.
 Is the date the account was charged-off or closed correct or being reported at all?
 Are the dates of the late payments correct?
-Find out more about how to remove charge-offs from credit reports.
+Do not give them the correct information, dispute and ask for a deletion of the listing.
+Dispute the late pays with the credit reporting agencies.
+If the dispute is verified, try again in 60 days until you get the result you want.

-Isolated late payments with FICO Score 8 system
+Isolated late payments

 If a creditor is using FICO 8 version of credit scoring then an isolated late payment will not be as detrimental to your score under certain conditions.
 If the late payment is an isolated event and other accounts are in good standing, FICO® Score 8 is more forgiving compared with previous FICO® Score versions.
 But with a credit report that has numerous late payments, the reverse is true and FICO 8 will likely lose more points.